cyberguijarro/jrnl/README.md

 ## File format

-jrnl stores your journal entries in one single text file (`~/.jrnl`) with the following structure:
+jrnl stores your journal entries in one single text file (`.jrnl`) with the following structure:

     <entry timestamp>
     <tab><entry line 1>